Italian Americans: Chicago

 The neighborhood around Chicago's Taylor Street has been called the port of call for Chicago's Italian American immigrants.
 Taylor Street's Little Italy was home to Hull House, an early settlement house, founded by Jane Addams and Ellen Starr in 1889.
 Chicago's Italian American experience begins with the mass migration from the shores of southern Italy, the Hull House experiment, the Great Depression, World War II, and the machinations behind the physical demise of a neighborhood by the University of Illinois in 1963.

 Italian Americans dominated the inner core of the Hull House neighborhood, 1890s–1930s.
-One of the first newspaper articles about Hull House (Chicago Tribune, May 19, 1890) is an invitation, written in Italian, to the residents of the Hull House neighborhood signed, "Le Signorine, Jane Addams and Ellen Starr".

-The 1924 historic picture, Meet the "Hull House Kids", was taken by Wallace K. Kirkland Sr., one of the Hull House directors.
-It served as a poster for Jane Addams and the Hull House Settlement House.
-All twenty kids were first generation Italian Americans...all with vowels at the end of their names.

 As suburbs grew in the post-World War II era, Chicago's Italian American population spread from the central city, such as to Elmwood Park.
 Harlem Avenue, "La Corsa Italia", is lined with Italian stores, bakeries, clubs and organizations.
 The Feast of our Lady of Mount Carmel, in nearby Melrose Park, has been a regular event in the area for more than one hundred years.
 The near-west suburbs of Melrose Park, Schiller Park, Franklin Park, River Grove, Norridge, Chicago Heights, and Harwood Heights are also home to many Italian Americans.
 West suburban Stone Park is home of Casa Italia, an Italian American cultural center.

 Northwest of Chicago, the city of Rockford has a large population of Italian Americans.
 Other historical Italian American communities in Illinois include Peoria, Ottawa, Herrin, Quad Cities and the Metro East suburbs of Saint Louis, Missouri.

 Milwaukee

 Italians first came to Milwaukee, Wisconsin, in the late 19th century.
 Then in the 19th and 20th centuries large numbers of Italian immigrants began to come in mainly from Sicily and southern Italy.
 Brady Street, the historic Third Ward and the east side of Milwaukee is considered the heart of Italian immigration to the city, where as many as 20 Italian grocery stores once existed on Brady Street alone.
 Every year the largest Italian American festival in the United States, Festa Italiana, takes place in Milwaukee.
 Italian Americans number at around 16,992 in the city, but in Milwaukee County they number at 38,286.
-There is also an Italian newspaper called The Italian Times printed by the Italian Community Center (ICC).